Institutes & Centers

 Annual Fiscal Report

-All University institutes and centers complete an annual report.
+All University Institutes and Centers complete an annual report.
 This annual report includes providing detailed expenditures to the BOG.
-This process is facilitated by the USF Office of Resource Management and Analysis (RMA).
+This process is facilitated by the USF Office of Budget and Financial Analysis (BFA).

 Annual Assessment Report (if applicable)

 Institutes or Centers that directly support student learning, student success, and/or student achievement are also required by USF's institutional accreditor to report annually on assessment activities.
-The annual plans and reports must be submitted in the System for Assessment Management (SAM).
+The annual plans and reports must be submitted in an online system, Xitracs.
 Information on assessment can be found here.

 Formal Seven-Year Report